 Instead of the skin tight options above, you can also opt for a loose fit rash guard.
 You can get them for both men and women.
 The good things about these are that they are a bit more modest, and they are easier to get on and off.
 But, some people don't like them as much because they have a greater chance of riding up, leading to sunburns on the low back.
 And if you are in the water a long time the extra fabric can lead to some skin chafing.

 In cooler waters, we wear thin (1mm) neoprene wetsuit tops for snorkeling.
 They keep us warm longer than rash guards and still provide sun protection.
 And they work for night snorkels too.
 If you get cold easily, this might be the best of the snorkeling rash guards for you.

 Neoprene does not dry as quickly as Lycra and is not as stretchy.
 Wetsuit tops can be more difficult to get on and off.
 And they are not washable.
 Here are a men's wetsuit top and a women's wetsuit top like we use.

 Basically this is a full body rash guard, sometimes called a skin suit.
-We like the feel of the water on our skin, so don't normally wear these.
-But many snorkelers wear them so that they don't have to put on sunscreen.
+Many snorkelers have started wearing them so that they don't have to put on sunscreen.
 We would wear them on long snorkels when sunscreen would not last, or if we don't have time to re-apply sunscreen and wait long enough before getting back in the water.
-One issue we have with these is how do you pee?
-Come on, we all pee in the ocean, don't we?
-You do end up peeing in them, and trying to flush some water down, but it's a little gross.
-And then when you are out of the water you have to remove nearly the entire thing to use the bathroom.
-You can get these in Lycra like the ones to the right.
-Or if you want real warmth you can get a full body thin neoprene wetsuit.